MarcGrol/golangAnnotations/README.md

   - call business logic
   - marshall response
   - write).

 In addition, typestrong test functions are generated.

+The same "annotation"-approach is used to ease event-sourcing.

 ## Getting the software